natashabatalha/picaso/docs/installation.rst

 	source ~/.bash_profile

-Now you can check that your variable has been defined properly:
+If you have already downloaded reference data you can check that your variable has been defined properly:

 .. code-block:: bash